It’s not the first time I sit back at night and go over past moments that captured me, inspired me and willed me forwards to do more, much more.

 Focused on advocacy, support, service provision, information, education as well as research and spreading awareness, you simply cannot find a better informed charity.

 If anything good has come from having MS myself, it’s being involved with them on a voluntary basis.
 Cooperating with them when they ask my help, simply being able and allowed to spread awareness on their request and behalf, is what keeps me going.
-I simply couldn’t be happier showing people in Ireland (and indeed my family abroad) a personal view on what is often a very, very invisible illness.
+I simply couldn’t be happier showing people in Ireland (and my family and friends abroad) a personal view on what is often a very, very invisible illness.

 Government budget cuts have tempered the road the society was on, leading to certain services being reduced in size and nature.
 But on they go.
 Better, stronger, faster and indeed… more.
 The MS Society’s mission is “To enable and empower people affected by Multiple Sclerosis to live the life of their choice to their fullest potential.
 MS Ireland has a vision of Irish society where all people affected MS live positive and active lives in the community.”